-1930: Foam padding was added to the shoulder pads.
+1930 Foam padding was added to the shoulder pads.

-1934: The first molded leather helmet was used.
+1934 The first molded leather helmet was used.

-1939: Riddell Sports Equipment Company designed and began selling the first plastic helmet.
-Also, special shoes were designed for football players.
-They were heavy high-tops made from leather.
-1940: The chinstrap was invented, which was made of leather, attached to the bottom of the helmet, and was designed to keep a player's helmet on his head when he was hit by another player.
-1943: Helmets became a mandatory piece of equipment in football.
+Riddell Sports Equipment

+Company designed and

+began selling the first

+plastic helmet.
+Also, special shoes were

+designed for football players.
+They were

+heavy high-tops made from leather.

+The chinstrap was invented, which was made of leather, attached to the bottom of the helmet, and was designed to keep a player's helmet on his head when he was hit by another player.

+Helmets became a mandatory piece of equipment in football.

-1945: Football shoes were now lowtops and made to be light weight.
+Football shoes were now low-tops and made to be light weight.
 They also had molded rubber cleats on the bottom of the shoe to help with traction and speed.

-1949: Plastic helmets were adopted by the National Football League.
-The helmets had a plastic shell and were padded with leather on the inside.
-1955: The first single-bar facemask was added to plastic helmets.
+Plastic helmets were adopted by the National Football League.
+The helmets had a plastic shell and had leather padding on the inside of them.